 Lazy Portfolios

-What is the objective of these portfolios?
+What is the objective of these portfolio?

 These portfolios are designed to provide long-term growth with minimal maintenance.
 They aim to simplify investing by using a fixed, strategic allocation of assets, allowing investors to implement a "set it and forget it" approach while maintaining broad diversification.

-What qualifies as a Lazy Portfolios?
+What qualifies as a Lazy Portfolio?

 Lazy Portfolios qualify as such because they follow a passive investment strategy, often with static, predetermined asset allocations.
 Inspired by the idea that successful investing doesn't require constant adjustments, these portfolios are built around the principle of holding a few diversified funds or ETFs with fixed percentages.
 The term "lazy" refers to their simplicity and the minimal effort needed to maintain them.